Bob and Almeady Jones circa 1900 with their 10 children. They valued religion, education, hard work and family.

 In 1951, Walnut Grove closed because its seven students were heading to junior and senior high school.
 Because of racial segregation, black and mixed-race children had to go to Fort Worth or another large city to continue their education.

-For the most part, however, being of mixed race didn’t cause a problem for the family, Eugie Thomas said in 1976 during an oral history.
+For the most part, descendants insist, being of mixed race didn’t cause a problem for the family, Eugie Thomas said in 1976 during an oral history.
 “The Jones family was raised among and with the white families.
 White tenant farmers worked on the Jones land.
 Social events and religious gatherings were shared.”

 Her interviewer concluded that “Eugie recalls that she felt no hostility or discrimination other than the fact that she could not go to school.”
 Read the rest of this interesting interview here.
 Please note there are some spelling and factual errors.